zhixin9001/2021-SAA/note/tips.md

     - designed for large scale data set storage and analysis.
     - Redshift Spectrum(光谱), query and retrieve structured and semistructured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.
     - When you provision an Amazon Redshift cluster, it is locked down by default so nobody has access to it, should config security group
+    - Enable Amazon Redshift Enhanced VPC Routing to let all traffic from and to the Redshift cluster does not go through the Internet.
 - Elasticsearch
     - full-text search engine, with an HTTP web interface, schema-free JSON documents
 - RDS (Relational Database Service)